Virginia Recovery

 Virginia Recovery - Winchester, VA

-Virginia Recovery is a mental health and addiction treatment center located at 2251 Valley Avenue in the 22601 zip code in Winchester, VA.
+Virginia Recovery is a dual diagnosis treatment center located at 2251 Valley Avenue in the 22601 zip code in Winchester, VA.
 It is operated by a private for-profit organization.
-Virginia Recovery provides relapse prevention from naltrexone, buprenorphine maintenance and prescribes suboxone.
+Virginia Recovery provides relapse prevention from naltrexone, naltrexone administration and suboxone prescription.
 Some of the treatment approaches used by Virginia Recovery include motivational interviewing.
-Virginia Recovery provides outpatient rehab, regular outpatient treatment and outpatient methadone/buprenorphine or naltrexone treatment.
+Virginia Recovery provides outpatient rehab, outpatient methadone/buprenorphine or naltrexone treatment and regular outpatient treatment.
 It also provides residential treatment for substance use.

 Address: 2251 Valley Avenue, Winchester, VA 22601